Note Special Day: Friday,

 March 16, 2018

 John Weed: Fiddle, is a classically-trained violinist who switched to playing Irish fiddle about 15 years ago.
-John lived in Ireland in 2000 and taught fiddle workshops at the Flowing Tide International Music School in Doonbeg, County Clare.
-He hones his skills annually by attending the Frankie Kennedy Winter School in Dunlewey, County Donegal where he has studied with Ciaran O’Maonaigh and Dermot Mcloughlin.
+He lived in Ireland, taught fiddle workshops at the Flowing Tide International Music School in Doonbeg, County Clare, and annually attends the Frankie Kennedy Winter School in Dunlewey, County Donegal where he studied with Ciaran O’Maonaigh and Dermot Mcloughlin.

 Stuart Mason: Guitar, mandola – has been collecting and performing traditional music for over 30 years.
 He has appeared on stage from Ireland to China performing Celtic, old time bluegrass, and his original compositions, which have won awards from the West Coast Songwriters Association.

 “Revered in California as one of its most energetic, exciting and innovative bands.” –Shay Black, of the legendary Black family

 Online ticket sales for this event are closed.
 Please purchase at the door.